AdobeDocs/experience-manager-65.fr-FR/help/forms/using/installing-configuring-forms-centric-workflow-on-osgi.md

 Effectuez les étapes suivantes pour configurer le cache de formulaires adaptatifs :

 1. Go to AEM web console configuration manager at `https://'[server]:[port]'/system/console/configMgr`.
 1. Click **Adaptive Form Configuration Service** to edit its configuration values.
 In the edit configuration values dialog, specify the maximum number of forms or documents an instance of the AEM Forms server can cache in the **Number of Adaptive Forms** field.
 La valeur par défaut est 100.
-Cliquez sur **Enregistrer**.
+Cliquez sur **Save**.

    >[!NOTE]
    >